 District Partner 2008-2011, 2013-2016

-ERS is partnering with Charlotte-Mecklenburg Schools (CMS) to deeply analyze their use of people, time, and money, and support a roll-out of Strategic School Design in schools across the district.
+ERS partnered with Charlotte-Mecklenburg Schools (CMS) to deeply analyze their use of people, time, and money, and support a roll-out of Strategic School Design in schools across the district.
 In the past we have conducted a resource map, supported CMS’ Strategic Staffing Initiative, helped with the development of the five-year strategic plan, and advised on English Language Learners and special education.

 “We came to view ERS as part of our team...they pressed us hard to dig below the surface and challenge long-standing traditions.
 They’re not a vendor; they’re a partner."